nicsuzor/wikijuris/ausip/patent-infringement.markdown

 [^AUTOREPLACEDs1204ENDREPLACE]: s 120(4)

-### Test for Infringement
+### Test for Infringement - the Pith and Marrow

-A literal interpretation of the patent claims will not always suffice.[^AUTOREPLACEDPopulinvHBNomineesPtyLtdENDREPLACE] This is known as the 'pith and marrow' (purposive) approach.
-The test for infringement is whether all essential integers (elements) of the patent have been taken - this is a question of fact.[^AUTOREPLACEDRodiWienenbergerAGvHenryShowellLtdENDREPLACE]
+A literal interpretation of the patent claims will not always suffice.[^AUTOREPLACEDPopulinvHBNomineesPtyLtdENDREPLACE] The test for infringement is whether all essential integers (elements) of the patent have been taken - this is a question of fact.[^AUTOREPLACEDRodiWienenbergerAGvHenryShowellLtdENDREPLACE]
+This is known as the 'pith and marrow' (purposive) approach.

 [^AUTOREPLACEDPopulinvHBNomineesPtyLtdENDREPLACE]: *Populin v HB Nominees Pty Ltd*

 [^AUTOREPLACEDRodiWienenbergerAGvHenryShowellLtdENDREPLACE]: *Rodi & Wienenberger AG v Henry Showell Ltd*

-#### Pith and Marrow

 The pith and marrow refers to the 'essence and substance' of the invention.[^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE] Whilst this phrase is rarely used in modern patent law cases, the phrase is intended to refer to the "novel features only that [the patentee] claims to be essential", these are the essential integers of the patent claim.[^Catnic]

 [^AUTOREPLACEDClarkvAdie187510ChApp667ENDREPLACE]: _Clark v Adie_ (1875) 10 Ch App 667

 [^Catnic]:  _Catnic Components Ltd v Hill & Smith Ltd_ [1982] RPC 183, 243; _Fresenius Medical Care Australia Pty Ltd v Gambro Pty Ltd_ (2005) 67 IPR 230, 245.

 <div markdown="block" class="box  case">
 ##### _Catnic Components Ltd v Hill & Smith Ltd_ (No 1) (1982) RPC 183